codesqueak/InMemoryRecordStore/README.md

 # In Memory Record Storage

 In Memory Record Storage is a library to allow object data defined as records to be efficiently stored into memory.
-Each record field may be either bit or byte aligned, with each record being in turn bit or byte aligned.
+Each record field may be either bit or byte aligned, with each record being in turn byte aligned.
 The types supported are:

 * Boolean